Gingerbread09/CSC-20/README.md

 Topics Covered
 - Object-Oriented Techniques
   Application of object-oriented principles for systematic problem analysis and design.
-This includes the use of classes, objects, inheritance, polymorphism, and encapsulation.
+This included the use of classes, objects, inheritance, polymorphism, and encapsulation.
 - Program Design
   Emphasis on creating larger programs using abstraction to simplify and manage complexity.
-This involves creating clear, structured designs and using object-oriented design patterns.
+This involved creating clear, structured designs and using object-oriented design patterns.
 - Algorithm Analysis and Big-O Notation
   Introduction to algorithm analysis, focusing on efficiency.
 Big-O notation was used to evaluate the time and space complexity of algorithms.
 - Advanced Language Features